cantinilab/stories/README.md

 ## Install the package

-STORIES is implemented as a Python package seamlessly integrated within the scverse ecosystem.
+- STORIES is implemented as a Python package seamlessly integrated within the scverse ecosystem.
 It relies on JAX for fast GPU computations and JIT compilation, and OTT for Optimal Transport computations.
+- **System requirements**: Python >= 3.10.
+Continuously tested on Ubuntu 22.04 LTS.
+Installation time <1mn.
+Benefits from CUDA or TPU for large datasets (on a GPU A40 and for 800k cells, training time ~ 30mn).

 ### via PyPI (recommended)